Skip to main content

 In this vein, Pride Month has also come to memorialize the second deadliest mass shooting in US history when, in June of 2016, an armed man opened fire in the Pulse nightclub in Orlando, Florida.
 The perpetrator injured 58 and killed 49 individuals, the majority of whom were Hispanic and members of the LGBTQIA+ community.

-As both gun violence and suicide disproportionately impact the LGBTQIA+ community, Pride is an appropriate time to critically consider the impact of gun violence and safety on the lGBTQIA+ community.
+As both gun violence and suicide disproportionately impact the LGBTQIA+ community, Pride is an appropriate time to critically consider the impact of gun violence and safety on the LGBTQIA+ community.

 The State of Gun Violence in the US